 “Sir, your plan?”

 “Look,” he said as he pushed on the door.
-“The servant did not lock the door.
-We can enter.
+“The servant did not secure this entry.
 Follow me.”
 Confident his shield suit would hide him, Shvaart bounded up the terraces and circled the royal family.

 Having finished his meal, the ruler was resting at the far end of the terrace; and his courtiers were tearing at the headless, now two-legged animal.
 They pulled pieces of skin and muscle away from the animal’s bones.
 Prrrup and Shvaart jumped away as the group’s clicks, grunts, and low rumblings grew louder.